Wording +1 213 595 6125

 Tip 1: Create Attention-Grabbing Icons & Images

 Marketing your Battlefield Business centers around getting people excited.
-It's about showing players why they should be paying for your experience.
-Your audience is the organizer of an event so pitch your marketing to them.
+It's about showing players why they should pay for their experience.
+Your audience is the organizer of an event, so pitch your marketing to them.

 Every event needs: